 And if you’re really unsure, you can contact your state attorney general’s office to see if complaints have been lodged against the company.
 The rule of thumb here?
 Never share any personal information until you are 100% certain you are dealing with a legitimate lender.

-This is a classic case of too good to be true.
 Student loans are notoriously difficult to shake, even if you file for bankruptcy.
-There are a few situations that can qualify you for federal student loan forgiveness—for example, if under the Public Service Loan Forgiveness Program (PSLF), you’ve worked for an eligible employer, are on an income-driven repayment plan, and have made 10 years of qualifying payments.
+There are a few situations that can qualify you for federal student loan forgiveness — for example, if under the Public Service Loan Forgiveness Program (PSLF), you’ve worked for an eligible employer, are on an income-driven repayment plan, and have made 10 years of qualifying payments.

 So immediate loan forgiveness is likely a ruse.
 While it would be nice for all your student loans to be forgiven in an instant, this is unfortunately a pie-in-the-sky dream.

-But if you do qualify for a federal loan forgiveness program, there’s no need to have a third party negotiate for you.
-Simply call your loan servicer for instructions on the process—free of charge.
+If you do qualify for one of the federal loan forgiveness options, there’s no need to have a third party negotiate for you.
+Simply call your loan servicer for instructions on the process — free of charge.
 Just keep in mind that only 1% of those who have applied for PSLF have been approved.

 Some private lenders misrepresent themselves by using names, seals, and logos that give the impression they’re affiliated with the federal government’s student loan programs (hello, Obama Forgiveness Plan).
-However, the Department of Education does not solicit people to borrow money; so if it sounds like a sales pitch, it’s not coming from the government.
+However, the Department of Education does not solicit people to borrow money.

 The Department of Education doesn’t work with private loan consolidation companies, but it does work with private loan servicer companies.
 A servicer collects payments and handles other services on the loan you already have, but it doesn’t offer private loan consolidation.
 The government offers its own Direct Consolidation Loan program (by application) for free, so if anyone tries to sell you this option, they are pulling one over you.